Bar Examination Information for LLM Students

 LSU Law LLM Bar Passage Rate

 Though our LLM is not primarily designed to be a preparatory program leading to legal practice in the United States, some of our graduates decide to sit for a U.S. bar exam.
-In the past seven years, our LLM New York Bar passage rate has been close to 100%, as compared to the national average of foreign-educated candidates, which is less than 50%!
-Our passage rate for the Louisiana Bar is also close to 100%.
+In the past seven years, our LLM New York Bar passage rate has been above 80%, as compared to the national average of foreign-educated candidates, which is less than 50%!
+Our passage rate for the Louisiana Bar is close to 100%.